How to use compost in gardens and landscapes

 Compost for existing lawns

-Topdressing is adding compost on top of an existing lawn.
-Adding compost often improves soil conditions promoting grass growth.
+Topdressing is the addition of compost over the top of an existing lawn.
+Adding compost often improves soil conditions for grass growth.
 Spread new lawn seed over the area before or after applying compost.

 Late spring and early fall are the best times of year for this work.
 New seeds will sprout quickly when the soil temperature is above 60 degrees Fahrenheit.